ErnakovichLab/PicarroLicorLoopCode/README.md

 .
 ├── README.md
-├── Veff_calculations    <- scripts for calculation of the effective volume of the loop │   └── src              <- functions and other source files ├── SpreadsheetTemplates <- Templates for respiration measurments; Expected as input for most code └── misc                 <- miscellaneous files that don't fit elsewhere
+├── Veff_calculations    <- scripts for calculation of the effective volume of the loop ├── calibration          <- tbd: scripts related to calibration of the instruments ├── SpreadsheetTemplates <- tbd: Templates for respiration measurments; Expected as input for most code ├── protocols            <- tbd: protocols for gas sampling, instrument maintenance, etc.
+└── misc                 <- tbd: miscellaneous files that don't fit elsewhere
 ```
 ## Script overviews